Privacy Notices

 |

-In order to enable our business partners to communicate with consumers across marketing and digital advertising technology ecosystems and to provide relevant products and services to consumers, during the prior 12 months, we may have sold or shared for a commercial purpose or disclosed for a business purpose your personal information to different third parties, as detailed below.
+In order to enable our business partners to communicate with consumers across marketing and digital advertising technology ecosystems and to provide relevant products and services to consumers, during the prior 12 months, we may have disclosed (business purpose) or sold/shared (commercial purpose) your personal information with different third parties, as detailed in the chart below.
+Please note that we may share your personal information for a targeted advertising purpose.

 Category of Personal Information | Sold or shared, by third party category | Disclosed for a business purpose, by third party category |